Foundations of Differential Calculus for modules over posets: The Hom pairing and the Euler pairing for posets

-where $\Dimk\colon\Gr(k\P)\to\Z^V$ is the dimension vector homomorphism (Definition \ref{Def:dimvec}), and $\chi_{\HH_\P}$ is the Euler form for the digraph $\HH_\P$ (Definition \ref{Def:Euler-form}).
-Then the Euler pairing $\chi_\P([M],[M])$ coincides with the Tits form $T_\P\colon \Gr(k\P)\to \Z$, \cite[Definition 4.1.2]{Derksen-Weyman}.
-By \cite[Theorem 8.6]{Schiffler} the Tits form is positive definite if and only if $\HH_\P$ is of Dynkin type ADE, and positive semi-definite if and only if $\HH_\P$ is of extended type ADE.
+where $\Dimk_\P$ is the Hilbert homomorphism (Definition \ref{Def:dimvec}), and $\chi_{\HH_\P}$ is the Euler form for the digraph $\HH_\P$ (Definition \ref{Def:Euler-form}).
+The Euler square $\chi_\P([M],[M])$ coincides with the Tits form $T_\P\colon \Gr(k\P)\to \Z$, \cite[Definition 4.1.2]{Derksen-Weyman}, and by \cite[Theorem 8.6]{Schiffler} the Tits form is positive definite if and only if $\HH_\P$ is of Dynkin type ADE, and positive semi-definite if and only if $\HH_\P$ is of extended type ADE.
 This corresponds to $\P$ being of finite and tame representation type, respectively.
-In general however, $T_\P$, and hence the Euler pairing, is indefinite.
+In general however, $T_\P$, and hence the Euler pairing, is indefinite. \end{Rem}